Jedforest Instrumental Band

 Scott Renwick

 Scott started his banding over 30 years ago in the Hawick Salvation Army Band befores moving to Hawick Saxhorn, McTaggart Scott (Loanhead) and Newtongrange Silver Bands.
 He has now been apart of the JIB since 2009.
 Scotts finest hour came in 2005, whilst playing for Newtongrange, when they became Scottish Champions and earned a trip to the Albert Halls.
 He rates the piece 'Jazz' as his favourite brass music and he also enjoys listening to bands such as the Stone Roses.
-Scott has now completed the Brass Band 'Grand Slam' by having a winners medal for every section of the Scottish Championships. only a very few have achieved this acolade in Scotland
+Scott has now completed the Brass Band 'Grand Slam' by having a winners medal for every section of the Scottish Championships. only a very few have achieved this accolade in Scotland

 Marion McAfee